 Introduction & Context

-Theoretical Random Variance quantifies the minimum statistical scatter expected when a perfectly-mixed binary powder is sampled.
+Theoretical Random Variance quantifies the minimum statistical scatter expected when a perfectly‑mixed binary powder is sampled.
 In Process Engineering this value is used as a benchmark: any experimental variance larger than the theoretical floor indicates imperfect mixing, biased sampling, or measurement error.
-Typical applications include validating powder blenders, setting quality-control limits for pharmaceutical granules, and troubleshooting segregation in pneumatic transfer lines.
+For a deeper dive into how this variance relates to overall blend quality, see our mixing index calculation methodology.
+Typical applications include validating powder blenders, setting quality‑control limits for pharmaceutical granules, and troubleshooting segregation in pneumatic transfer lines.

 Methodology & Formulas